Six Nutrition Tips for a Day on the Slopes

 Don’t prioritize meal times

 Most people schedule their meals in advance — i.e. lunch from 12:30 – 1:30pm — and ski and snowboard around those times.
-We recommend, however, you do the opposite: Make skiing and snowboarding the centerpiece of your day and eat when you feel like having an energy boost.
+We recommend, however, you do the opposite: Make skiing and snowboarding the centerpiece of your day and eat when you’re hungry and feel like you need an energy boost.

 It’s a small shift in priorities, but it can make all the difference.

-Getting the right amount of fluids makes a huge difference in your energy level on the slopes — it lets your muscles work at their full potential and even helps your mind stay focused and alert.
+Getting the right amount of fluids can make a huge difference in your energy level on the slopes — helping your muscles to work at their full potential and your mind to stay focused and alert.
 But if there’s no water fountain close by, you could go a long time without a sip.
-Even a little dehydration can sabotage your physical and mental ability.
+Don’t let dehydration sabotage your physical and mental ability.

 For a great, easy-to-carry option, bring an insulated hydration pack with you as you ski or snowboard.
 (The insulation prevents water from freezing.)